 A neat and proper athletic appearance is always mandatory.
 Attire violating the dress code will be deducted by Head Judge.

-5.5.1 National tracksuit
+5.5.1 National tracksuit (for international competitions only)

 National delegations must ensure that all their athletes have matching official national tracksuit according to the following requirements: